 - Define the economics: The cost in plastic parts can be particularly important.
 Total system costs must be considered including materials.

 - Processing Considerations: Some materials are easier to process than others.
 Shrink rates are different for crystalline versus amorphous resins and can impact the ability to meet dimensional or geometrical specifications.
 Some parts might have a mold geometry that is particularly difficult to fill and require a material that flows better (higher melt flow index).

-- Material availability: Exotic grades can have minimum order quantities that are way above the initial projected volumes, and lead times can be quite long if the materials are custom made to order.
-Always choose a commercial readily available material grade when possible.
+- Material availability: Exotic grades can have minimum order quantities that are way above the initial projected volumes, and lead times can be quite long if the materials are custom-made to order.
+Always choose a commercially readily available material grade when possible.